dbis-uibk/relax/README.md

-# Relax , a relational algebra calculator
+# Relax, a relational algebra calculator

 ## How to build
 * install yarn https://yarnpkg.com/